Signposting benefits, statements, support for arts workers following the COVID-19 outbreak. Last updated: 27 August.

 Government support & benefits:

-Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim) – you can claim a first grant up until 13 July.
-A second grant will be made for June-August (in August).
+– Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim) – you can claim a first grant up until 13 July.
+A second grant is available to claim from 17 August.

-The Furlough Scheme has been extended too.
+– The Job Retention Scheme (Furlough) has been extended too.
 Details here.

 – A-Z of Funding & Resources collated by Creative Scotland